The 7 Habits

 Working in Your Element and Buddies

 Each week we alternate between 50-minute Working in Your Element and Buddies sessions as part of our Leader in Me program.
 Working In Your Element – Based on the research of Sir Ken Robinson, this program provides opportunities for children to participate in a variety of activities they are passionate about e.g. sports, arts, gardening, sewing.
 Grade 6 students with specific skills and passions are encouraged to facilitate elective workshops alongside their teachers.

 The students in Years P-2 have Buddies in Years 3-6.
 Once a fortnight they spend the afternoon together, participating in activities that focus on the 7 Habits of Highly Effective People.

 To celebrate our learning about the 7 Habits, two Leadership Days are scheduled each year.
 On these occasions the community is invited along with teachers from other schools to learn from our students and to see the 7 Habits in action.
 Students have opportunities to share their passions and talents and demonstrate their Leadership skills by conducting tours, running workshops and performing.

 Student Led Assemblies

-Assembly takes place on Friday afternoons at 3.15.
+Assembly takes place on Friday afternoons at 3.00pm.
 The students lead the assembly.
-It includes presentation of Star of the Week awards for each class, Specialists awards, and information about the Habit of the Week, along with any other school community announcements.
+It includes presentation of Leader of the Week awards for each class, Specialists awards, and information about the Habit of the Week, along with any other school community announcements.

-Our Beacon team aims to shine light into the world.
+Our Student Lighthouse Team aims to shine light into the world.
 The student representatives are called upon to share their ideas and aspirations for themselves and for their peers, school, community and world.
-The Beacon team is the student voice to the staff and School Council.
+The Student Lighthouse team is the student voice to the staff and School Council.
 Each year the team prioritizes charity and community projects, with the goal of helping others.